The Nine Lives of Fritz the Cat: Media

 A full soundtrack album was planned for official release, but the album never came out because of the film's failure.
 However, a 45 RPM single featuring two songs from the film, "Jump Back," and "TCB in E" was released in 1974.

 Both Fritz the Cat films are available on DVD through MGM Home Entertainment in the U.S., and Arrow Films in the UK as part of a DVD box set titled The Fritz the Cat Collection.

 Reception

 Time Out described the film as being "woefully inept".

-Ralph Bakshi later contrasted Taylor's efforts to how his film might have turned out if prospective distributor Warner Bros. had been allowed to tone down the content of the film, and states that Robert Crumb does not acknowledge The Nine Lives of Fritz the Cat because "He would have to say, 'Well, Ralph did do a better picture than Nine Lives.'
+Bakshi later contrasted Taylor's efforts to how his film might have turned out if prospective distributor Warner Bros. had been allowed to tone down the content of the film, and stated in a 2008 interview that Robert Crumb does not acknowledge The Nine Lives of Fritz the Cat because "He would have to say, 'Well, Ralph did do a better picture than Nine Lives.'
 So to Robert Crumb, there is no Nine Lives.
 It doesn't exist."
-Crumb did acknowledge the sequel in the documentary The Confessions of Robert Crumb (1987).
+Crumb had in fact acknowledged the sequel in the documentary The Confessions of Robert Crumb (1987).